-- Expand support to communities and regions to assess vulnerabilities in community infrastructure, including culverts and stormwater assets, drinking water and wastewater systems, transportation, and other public and private facilities that are essential to local economies. - Support communities to establish "resiliency overlay districts" using the best available science and data to reduce risk in areas where additional protective measures are needed.
+- Expand tools and resoures for communities and regions to assess vulnerabilities in community infrastructure, including culverts and stormwater assets, drinking water and wastewater systems, transportation, and other public and private facilities that are essential to local economies. - Provide data and education for communities to establish "resiliency overlay districts" using the best available science and data to reduce risk in areas where additional protective measures are needed.

-• Preserve working waterfronts by identifying and mapping the most vulnerable infrastructure and creating new policy options, funding, technical assistance, and programs to protect access and coastal livelihoods.
+Preserve working waterfronts by identifying and mapping the most vulnerable infrastructure and creating new policy options, funding, technical assistance, and programs to protect access and coastal livelihoods.

-6. Support communities to reduce risk and proactively prepare for disasters.
+6. Assist communities to reduce risk and proactively prepare for disasters.

-- Increase State and regional capacity to assist communities, prioritizing the smallest and those most vulnerable to natural disasters. - Reduce flood risk and lower residential flood insurance premiums by supporting municipal participation in FEMA's Community Rating System. - Establish a homeowners resilience program to provide grants to residents to strengthen their homes against damage and loss from severe weather. - Consider a statewide watershed flood planning program that incentivizes the adoption of regionally collaborative plans for reducing flood risk and impacts. - Formalize networks and contracts for disaster recovery services (e.g., debris management, construction contractors).
+- Increase state and regional capacity to assist communities with flood and natural hazard risk reduction, prioritizing the smallest and most vulnerable to natural disasters. - Help towns lower residential flood insurance premiums by assisting municipal participation in FEMA's Community Rating System. - Establish a homeowners resilience program to provide grants to residents to strengthen their homes and properties against damage and loss from severe weather. - Consider a statewide watershed flood planning program that incentivizes the adoption of regionally collaborative plans for reducing flood risk and impacts. - Formalize networks and contracts for disaster recovery services (e.g., debris management, construction contractors).